qwertie/ecsharp/lemp/index.md

 **Note**: This feature does _not_ require the MS Code Contracts rewriter to be installed in Visual Studio, since LeMP has a built-in "rewriter" of its own, and it relies on `Contract.Assert`, one of the only methods of the `Contracts` class that does not require the rewriter.
 This behavior is customizable, e.g. LeMP can be told to use the standard methods instead, such as `Contract.Requires` and `Contract.Ènsures`.)

 The `notnull` attribute can be applied to the return value, as well, to check at run-time that a method does not return null.
 However, `notnull` is not supported on ordinary variables.
 LeMP also includes other "code contract" attributes.
-For example, the `notnull` modifier actually equivalent to either `[requires(_ != null)]` or `[ensures(_ != null)]`, depending on whether you use it on an argument or return value, respectively.
-The underscore `_` represents the value of a parameter, or a return value, depending on where you have used the contract attribute.
+For example, the `notnull` modifier actually equivalent to either `[requires(# != null)]` or `[ensures(# != null)]`, depending on whether you use it on an argument or return value, respectively.
+The hash sign `#` represents the value of the current parameter, or return value, depending on where you have used the contract attribute.

 ### Example: Small data types ###